-In summary then, TP ICAP’s track record is not great, its price is not great and there is no obvious reason why things are going to get better anytime soon.
+In summary, TP ICAP’s track record is not great, its price is not great and there is no obvious reason why things are going to get better anytime soon.
 That, in a nutshell, is why I’ve sold.

 The proceeds will be reinvested into a new holding next month, following my usual portfolio maintenance strategy of buying or selling one holding each month.

 Hopefully, the new company will return something better than the reasonable but unspectacular 9% per year that TP ICAP has returned these past five years.